lowtechcoop/lowtech.io/README.md

 **Naming convention**: ```YYYY-mm-dd-several-unique-identifying-words.md```

-Simplest way is to duplicate an existing markdown file in ```/content/library``` (keep in same directory) and rename it. **Note** the date should be the date of publication of the resource, not the date of adding the content.
+Simplest way is to duplicate an existing markdown file in ```/content/library``` (keep in same directory) and rename it.
+The file name will be clean URL of the post.

+**Note**: the date should be the date of publication of the resource, not the date of adding the content to the Library.

 ### 2. File contents convention